DAT153 Mobile and Distributed Applications

 - design and develop good user interfaces for mobile applications;

-- develop and use REST-based services in mobile distributed applications (incl. the server-side)
+- develop and use REST-based services in mobile distributed applications (client-side)

 Recommended previous knowledge